 Is it more expensive if you can’t make it in time for the next train?

-The good part – we didn’t pay anything extra for the trip, the companies take responsibility of the delays and help you reach your destination with no further hassle.
+The good part – we didn’t pay anything extra for the trip, the companies take responsibility for the delays and help you reach your destination with no further hassle.

 We finally made it to the destination, happy and enthusiastic, ready for the next adventures.